by-cx/lobby/README.md

 In one of ours projects we needed service discovery that doesn't need complicated setup just to share a simple information about running services and checking if they are still alive.
-So we came up with this small service we call Lobby.
-It's like a lobby in games but in this case there are servers.
-Each server runs one or more instances of lobby daemon and it regularly sends how it's configured.
+So we came up with this small service we called Lobby.
+It's like a lobby for users in games but in this case there are servers instead.
+Each server runs one or more instances of lobby daemon and it regularly sends info about its hostname and configured labels.

-We call the information about the server and services running on it *labels*.
-Every server shares "discovery packet" which is basically a json that looks like this:
+Labels are similar what you could know from AWS.
+It's basically alternative to resources' tags feature with the only different that you can use this anywhere.
+Every server sends something called "discovery packet" which is basically a json that looks like this:

 ```json